 There will be no change in the way that grades are calculated for those who apply for admission as transfer students.

 8. How will policies which state "a grade of C or better is required" be interpreted?

 For purposes of University policies or regulations which state that "a grade of C or better is required," a grade of C will be considered a 2.00.
 This means that for these policies and regulations, a grade of C- will not satisfy the standard.
 The same is true for rules and regulations that require "a B or better" or "a grade of A." An A- or B- will not satisfy this standard.

 9. Will students who receive a C- in a course in their major need to repeat the course for it to count in their major?

 Yes.
 For a course to count in their major, students must make a C (2.00) or higher in the course.

 10. If a student makes a D- in a core class, will that class meet the core requirement or will the student need to repeat the course and make a D or higher to meet the core requirement?

 Unless the student's major department stipulates a higher standard to meet a requirement, a grade of D- in a core class is sufficient to meet the core requirement.

 12. What courses are covered by the switch to plus/minus grading?

-All undergraduate courses in the Day and GOAL programs are covered by the plus/minus grading system described above.
-Click here for a modified plus/minus grading system that has been adopted beginning in Fall 2010 by some programs in the Graduate School and by all programs in the Graduate School of Business.
+All undergraduate courses in the TUG and DCP programs are covered by the plus/minus grading system described above.
+A modified plus/minus grading system has been adopted by some programs in the School of Graduate Studies and by all programs in the Graduate School of Business.